Universal MBQC with generalised parity-phase interactions and Pauli measurements: PPM in the ZX-calculus

+\begin{convention*} From hence forth, we will typically suppress explicit references to the spider-fusion rule \SpiderRule, and assume that spiders of the same colour are (un)fused as necessary.
+Similarly, we will suppress references to \IdRule and \HHRule and simply remove 2-legged spiders and pairs of $H$ gates as they appear, as both are equal to the identity matrix. \end{convention*}

-There is an evident translation between P-graph states and ZX diagrams, which is very similar to the one given in \cite{DP2}.
+We can now define the translation from P-graph states and patterns to ZX-diagrams, which is similar in spirit to the one given in Ref.~\cite{DP2} for graph states.
 Qubits become white dots with a single output and single/double edges become edges decorated by the appropriate phases as follows: \ctikzfig{ms-translate}

 It will be convenient to deform the right-hand side to match the topology of the associated P-graph state, in which case we can drop the qubit labels: \ctikzfig{ms-translate2} Note that all of the wires with a free end correspond to outputs, so there is no need to draw them exiting to the right of the diagram.